Civil War Times: Establishment

 Fowler first introduced the publication at a Civil War re-enactment being staged near the battlefield at Gettysburg, Pennsylvania, and he has been a driving force for the publication.

 2006 acquisition

 In 2006, the Weider History Group, a wholly owned subsidiary of Weider Health and Fitness Inc, acquired Civil War Times in an acquisition of eleven history-related magazines from another magazine chain, along with America's Civil War, Armchair General, Vietnam, etc. These acquisitions caused controversies over a change in editorial direction, including the resignation of the Civil War Times's editor (Chris Lewis), and general criticisms of anti-Palestine bias.
-As of 2022, Civil War Times, along with its sister publication America's Civil War, is owned by the World History Group.
+In 2015 Civil War Times, along with its sister publication America's Civil War, was acquired by the World History Group.
 In the summer of 2022 World History Group announced both titles would scale back to a quarterly publishing schedule.

+Scaling back and shut down

+In 2023 the magazine ceased printing and became available online only.
+Upon the release of the Spring 2024 issue, World History Group's corporate owner shut down operations entirely.